By Massimo Di Chiara, founder of Vi3ecoding — 11+ years in web, 100+ client projects shipped.

 Before publishing, do a 10-minute review:

-- Check that meta titles and descriptions exist
+- Check that meta titles (<60 chars) and descriptions (<160 chars) exist on every page.

-- Make sure your primary CTA is on every page
+- Make sure your primary CTA is on every page, above the fold and at the bottom.

 Then ship.
 You can always iterate — and with AI, iteration takes minutes, not days.